InceptionCyberSecurity/OSINT/README.md

 Run Lynis and follow instructions.

 # USAGE
-./osint.sh 8.8.8.8 port mydir uname umail - as single command line argument but can use website instead of IP address e.g. google.com for 8.8.8.8.
+./osint.sh 8.8.8.8 uport udir uname umail wlan- as single command line argument but can use website instead of IP address e.g. google.com for 8.8.8.8.
 See install.sh for notes.

 # TO DO